Menstrual Cycle Optimization with Feast/Famine Cycling

 Not fasting, but focusing on feasting and nourishing your body throughout the day is particularly important during specific times of the month.
 The best time to feast includes Day 12 to 16 during ovulation and Day 22 to 28, a week before menstruation on a 28-day cycle.

-The goal of this feasting period is to bring in building blocks and boost up insulin, estrogen, and progesterone levels.
+The goal of this feasting period is to bring in building blocks and boost insulin, estrogen, and progesterone levels.
 During this phase increase your net carbs to 80 to 150 grams per day.
 In some cases, you may even go up to 200 grams per day.
 During this phase, also make sure to have 1 to 1.5 grams of protein per kg of body weight.

 menstrual cycle